-With so many fats available, it can be tricky to choose which one is best, particularly for different occasions types of food.
-Here’s where my cooking fats guide can come in handy.
+With so many fats to choose from, it can be tricky to know what is healthy and what to avoid.
+Here’s where my guide to cooking fats can come in handy.

-Here is my handy guide to various cooking fats.
-It includes the fat’s smoke point as well as a breakdown of the types of fatty acids to help you make an informed choice when you’re cooking with lots of healthy fats!
+Here is my handy guide to cooking fats.
+It includes the fat’s smoke point as well as a breakdown of the types of fatty acids to help you make an informed choice when you’re cooking with lots of healthy fats

 All fats have a smoke point, which is the temperature where the oil will start to smoke and smell like it is burning.
 Oils past their smoke point will smell pungent and often create a smoke that stings your eyes.
 When oils are heated past their smoke point they start to break down and oxidise, causing the release of free radicals.
 Oxidised fats can seriously damage cells and contribute to many diseases and inflammatory conditions.